 My first day in Bangkok was a success, I don’t really know that means, but it was one.
 I did have a couple fails, but they were mainly self induced.
 I had a brilliant plan in my head of how I was going to hit up a ton of wats (temples) and then go to the train station and pick up a train ticket to head to Nonh Khai on Wednesday.
 Well I managed to not bring my ATM card with me and only 800 baht (33 baht=$1) with the main temple costing 500 baht to get in.
 I then went to the two main temples and it was pretty nice to get there before the crowds arrived.
-I then took a ferry, 3 baht, across the river/canal to another temple that has a really high tower with super steep steps (almost ladder like).
+I then took a ferry, 3 baht, across the river/canal to another temple with a really high tower with super steep steps (almost ladder like).
 There I spotted a site that made me ashamed to be an American, a dude wearing a Go-Pro mounted to his head with an elastic strap.
 SERIOUSLY THERE IS NO NEED FOR A GO PRO TO WALK UP STEPS IN A TEMPLE, it makes gapers wearing Go Pros while shredding groomed blues at Keystone (with their buddy wearing a cowboy hat) seem hardcore.

 I then realized that I was getting hungry so I crossed back to the other side of the river and bought some mango to sustain me until I found a place for lunch.
 I then started randomly wandering around and realized that my sense of direction in Bangkok is really screwed up.
 Normally I have a good idea of where I am and how to get back to my hostel, but in this city I have been completely turned around at least 4 times.
 In addition to having a bad sense of direction I am also being lame when it comes to food.
 I skipped a ton of street food and ended up in a restaurant for lunch and chowed down on some fried olives and pork with a coke (100 baht).

 I eventually made it back to the hostel and grabbed my ATM card and some cash.
 I then took a 25 minute tuk tuk ride to the train station (I paid 100 baht which I know is over paying, but I didn’t care).
-A taxi refused to take me because of the time of day and protests.
+One taxi refused to take me because of the time of day and protests.

-Well I am off to grab dinner and I didn’t proof read this.
 I am bummed that my new iPad does not accept my memory card reader so pictures will be sporatic.